Harsh26/Speech_Processing_Project_Voice-based-TictacToe/README.md

 # Speech_Processing_Project_Voice-based-TictacToe

 Description: This is voice based Tic Tac Toe Game which uses Hidden Markov Model at it's Core.
-The Language used is C++.
+The Language used is C/C++.
 If you want to train Hidden
              Markov Model, then you need to add your own recordings in Trimmed Recording Folder,  name of each file should be same as those present in Trimmed Recordings, otherwise you need to modify the code.